liesenf/andreasliesenfeld.github.io/modeling-actionformation.md

 ## Speech act theory-based descriptions of action formation:

-Segmented discourse relation theory (SDRT), Type Theory with Records(TTR)-based models (e.g. Ginzburg)
+Segmented discourse relation theory (SDRT), Type Theory with Records(TTR)-based models (e.g. Ginzburg's conversation-oriented semantics or KoS (with is not an acronym))

 ## Framenets and Constructicons: